 When visiting New Orleans, you can find something magical and unforgettable every day.
 Whether it's an opportunity to sample our exceptional cuisine, to learn about our rich cultural heritage or a music festival you seek, New Orleans has something for everyone.

 New Orleans is known for it's festival calendar, filled with celebrations of food, music and the city's unique culture.
-Beginning with Mardi Gras and ending with Christmas New Orleans Style, our calendar year has a festival for everyone.
+Beginning with Mardi Gras and ending with Christmas New Orleans Style and New Year's Eve, our calendar year has a festival for everyone.
 And in a city that loves to party, many of our festivals and cultural celebrations are seeing record-breaking attendance levels.
 In 2014, French Quarter Festival saw more than 732,000 attendees in a four day period and the New Orleans Jazz and Heritage Festival hosted more than 430,000 people, its highest attendance levels since 2003.
 From Cajun and Zydeco to oysters to poboys to Carnival time, we invite you to experience our one-of-a-kind festival season.

 Click here to check out the variety of festivals and more examples of fun just waiting to be had in New Orleans all year round.